oracle-livelabs/pts/on-premise-19c-adg/prepare-primary/prepare-primary.md

-# Prepare The Primary Database
+# Setup The Primary Database

 ## Introduction
 In this lab, You will check and modify the status of the primary site database, make it ready to ADG.